Amanda Knox

-Amanda Marie Knox (born July 9, 1987) is an American author, activist, and journalist.
-She spent almost four years in an Italian prison following her wrongful conviction for the 2007 murder of Meredith Kercher, a fellow exchange student with whom she shared an apartment in Perugia.
-In 2015, Knox was definitively acquitted by the Italian Supreme Court of Cassation.
+Amanda Marie Knox (born July 9, 1987) is an American woman who was wrongfully accused of the murder of Meredith Kercher in 2007 in Perugia, Italy.
+She served almost four years of a 26-year sentence before the murder conviction was overturned, and she was finally acquitted of murder by the Italian Supreme Court of Cassation in 2015.
+In 2024, an Italian appellate court upheld Knox's calunnia conviction for falsely accusing Patrick Lumumba of murdering Kercher.
+Since her release, Knox has written books and appeared in documentaries and other media about her case.

-Knox, aged 20 at the time of the murder, called the police after returning to her and Kercher's apartment following a night spent with her boyfriend, Raffaele Sollecito, and finding Kercher's bedroom door locked and blood in the bathroom.
-During the police interrogations that followed, the conduct of which is a matter of dispute, Knox allegedly implicated herself and her employer, Patrick Lumumba, in the murder.
-Initially, Knox, Sollecito, and Lumumba were all arrested for Kercher's murder, but Lumumba was soon released.
-In the initial trial, Knox and Sollecito were convicted and sentenced to 26 and 25 years in prison, respectively.
-A known burglar, Rudy Guede, was arrested a short time later following the discovery of his bloodstained fingerprints on Kercher's possessions.
-He was later found guilty of murder in a fast-track trial and was sentenced to a 30-year prison sentence, later reduced to 16 years.
-In December 2020, an Italian court ruled that Guede could complete his term doing community service.
+Knox, aged 20 at the time of the murder, called the police after returning to her and Kercher's apartment after a night spent with her boyfriend, Raffaele Sollecito, and finding Kercher's bedroom door locked and blood in the bathroom.
+During the police interrogations that followed, the conduct of which is a matter of dispute, Knox allegedly implicated herself and her employer, Lumumba, in the murder.
+Initially, Knox, Sollecito, and Lumumba were all arrested for Kercher's murder, but Lumumba was soon released because he had a strong alibi.

+A known burglar, Rudy Guede, was soon arrested, after his bloody fingerprints were found on Kercher's possessions.
+He was convicted of murder in a fast-track trial and was sentenced to 30 years' imprisonment, later reduced to 16 years.
+In December 2020, an Italian court ruled that Guede could complete his term by doing community service.

-Pre-trial publicity in Italian media (repeated by other media worldwide) portrayed Knox in a negative light, leading to complaints that the prosecution was using character assassination tactics.
-A guilty verdict at Knox's initial trial and her 26-year sentence caused international controversy, as U.S. forensic experts thought evidence at the crime scene was incompatible with her involvement.
+In their initial trial in 2009, Knox and Sollecito were convicted and sentenced to 26 and 25 years in prison, respectively.
+Pre-trial publicity in Italian media, which was repeated by other media worldwide, portrayed Knox in a negative light and gave her the nickname "Foxy Knoxy", leading to complaints that the prosecution was using character assassination.
+A guilty verdict at Knox's initial trial and her 26-year sentence caused international controversy, because American forensic experts thought evidence at the crime scene was incompatible with her involvement.

 A prolonged legal process, including a successful prosecution appeal against her acquittal at a second-level trial, continued after Knox was freed in 2011.
 On March 27, 2015, Italy's highest court definitively exonerated Knox and Sollecito.
 However, Knox's conviction for committing defamation against Lumumba was upheld by all courts.
 On January 14, 2016, Knox was acquitted of defamation for saying she had been struck by policewomen during the interrogation.

-Knox subsequently became an author, an activist, and a journalist.
-Her memoir, Waiting to Be Heard, became a best seller.
-In 2018, she began hosting The Scarlet Letter Reports, a television series which examined the "gendered nature of public shaming".
+Knox later became an autobiographical author and activist, producing memoirs and commentary related to her case that presented her account of the events.
+Her first book Waiting to Be Heard: A Memoir was released in 2013.
+In 2018, she began hosting The Scarlet Letter Reports, a television series, which examined the "gendered nature of public shaming".
+Her second memoir, Free: My Search for Meaning, was published in 2025.